-(c) chief Executive, TRC will use best endeavours to consider and certify the Ecological Constraints within 20 working days of receipt. (d) If the Chief Executive, TRC refuses to certify the Ecological Constraints Maps, or requests amendments, the Consent Holder may submit updated versions for Certification.
-In that cases, the Chief Executive, TRC will use best endeavours to consider and certify the updated versions within 10 working days of receipt. onsent Holder may submit updated versions for Certification.
-In that cases, the Chief Executive, vill use best endeavours to consider and certify the updated versions within 10 working days of (e) The c ispute resolution process stipulated under Condition GEN.17 shall be followed: (i) the Consent Holder and the Chief Executive, TRC are unable to agree on the finalisation of the Ecological Constraints Maps; or ii) Where the Consent Holder considers that the Chief Executive, TRC has not considered the Ecological Constraints Maps within a reasonable timeframe. (f) finalised in accordance with this condition, the Ecological Constraints Maps shall be inserted into andix A of the ELMP.
-Advice note: Establi shment Works and Construction Works shall not commence shall not commence until the Ecological Constraints Maps ha ve been certified by both NPDC and TRC and inserted into the ELMP GEN.24 The Consent Holder shall undertake ecological mitigation and biodiversity offset and compensation measures in SERVE 1 accordance v ELMP to achieve the following: (a) Veget ation: (i) The retention, where possible, of the vegetation with the highest ecological value within the Project area as identified in Figures 4.1 and 4.2 of the ELMP. (ii) Restoration planting as follows: (1) At least 6ha of kahikatea swamp forest.
-(2) At least 9ha of dryland planting using an appropriate mix of plant seedlings.
-(3) Planting of 200 seedlings of the same species for each significant tree that is felled.
-Advice note: significant trees are defined in the ELMP and shown on the Landscape Concept Plans in the LEDF (4) Following the completion of vegetation clearance, the Consent Holder shall measure the extent of vegetation clearance and shall reassess the extent of restoration planting required under Conditions GEN.24(a)(ii) (2) and (3), using the methodology set out in the ELMP.
-The Consent Holder shall prepare and provide a report to the Chief Executive, TRC confirming the restoration planting required.
-If additional restoration planting is required, the extent of the restoration planting area required shall be identified and the report provided to the Chief Executive, TRC for Certification that the calculation of the additional planting achieves the requirement of Conditions GEN.24(a)(ii) (2) and (3).
-If the recalculation results in a lesser restoration planting area, the planting area required in Condition 24(a)(ii)(2) and (3) shall be provided.
+GEN.23A (a) The Consent Holder shall provide a complete set of Ecological Constraints Maps covering the entire New c Project Area, as referred to in the ELMP.
+The Ecological Constraints Maps shall show the constraints supple identified in accordance with the ELMP. (b) The Ecological Constraints Maps shall be submitted to the Chief Executive, TRC for certification that they have been prepared in accordance with the ELMP. (c) The Chief Executive, TRC will use best endeavours to consider and certify the Ecological Constraints Maps within 20 working days of receipt. (d) If the Chief Executive, TRC refuses to certify the Ecological Constraints Maps, or requests amendments, the Consent Holder may submit updated versions for Certification.
+In that cases, the Chief Executive, TRC will use best endeavours to consider and certify the updated versions within 10 working days of receipt. (e) The dispute resolution process stipulated under Condition GEN.17 shall be followed: (i) the Consent Holder and the Chief Executive, TRC are unable to agree on the finalisation of the Ecological Constraints Maps; or ii) Where the Consent Holder considers that the Chief Executive, TRC has not considered the Ecological Constraints Maps within a reasonable timeframe. (f) Once finalised in accordance with this condition, the Ecological Constraints Maps shall be inserted into Appendix A of the ELMP.
+Advice note :: Establishment Works and Construction Works shall not commence shall not commence until the Ecological Constraints Maps have been certified by both NPDC and TRC and inserted into the ELMP GEN.24 The Consen It Holder shall undertake ecological mitigation and biodiversity offset and compensation measures in accordance with the ELMP including:: to achieve the following: (a) Vegetation (4) (i) The retention, where possible, of the vegetation with the highest ecological value within the Project area as high value ecological areas-identified in Figures 4.1 and 4.2 of the ELMP. (i) Prior to vegetation removal, the appropriate delineation of vegetation to be cleared. (ii) Vegetation will be cleared only prior to Works beginning in the Project Area in order to reduce habitat effects and reduce the potential for crosion and sediment generation. (iii) The relocation or cultivation of threatened plants found within the Project Area. (iv) The staging of restoration planting and landscape treatments in relation to the construction programme to reduce the potential for erosion and sediment generation. (v) Supervision of vegetation clearance by a suitably qualified person. (vi) Restoration planting of: (ii) Restoration planting as follows: 1 1 1 condition as discussed by Mr Roan in his second lementary evidence